Skip To Main Content

 Back-To-Back Champions: Sunbird Men Secure the Conference Title

-Chavez Grey and Shemar Palmer were named the Outstanding Field Athlete and Track Athlete, respectively.
+Chavez Grey and Shemar Palmer were named the men's Outstanding Field Athlete and Track Athlete of the Meet, respectively.
 Chavez clinched the conference title in the shot put and discus, adding to his second-place finish in the hammer throw on Thursday.
 Whereas, senior standout Palmer earned the honor for the second consecutive year after breaking his own PacWest record in the 200m (20.47) and winning both of his events (200m and 400m) by a landslide.
+He also played a key role in the champion 4x100 and 4x400 relay teams.

 On the women's side, Kenahdi Haslip (54.30) and Shaniya Randolph (54.43) took the first two slots in the 400m dash, while Mikiyla Royal and Cyan Haslip dominated in the 100m dash to add more points to the board.
+Randolph made waves by winning the women's 200 meters with a lifetime best of 23.83 seconds, earning her a spot in the NCAA.
+She also finished as a runner-up in the 400 meters and contributed to the women's champion 4x100 and 4x400 relay teams.
 The 'Birds swept up first, second, and third-place in the 200 dash, thanks to Randolph (28.83), C. Haslip (23.84), and Royal (23.88).
-In true Sunbird fashion, Fresno Pacific secured big wins in the 4x100 and 4x400 relays to wrap up the amazing weekend.
+After two full days of competition, Clara Wagner finished second in the women's heptathlon with 4836 points.

 Ultimately, the Sunbird men were named the PacWest Champions for the second year in a row, beating out the competition by over 100 points.
-The Lady 'Birds rallied to place third in the conference standings, trailing behind Biola and Azusa Pacific.
+Despite losing key Sunbird athletes like Avril Mendoza and Nydia Chance due to injury—who were crucial for a possible first-ever conference title—the women's team rallied together and fought for a third-place finish, trailing behind Biola and Azusa Pacific.

 To view the PacWest Championships Results, CLICK HERE.